 And here is the interactive web map, which shows forecast peak daily water levels.
 Click on any water level icon to explore how high the water is projected to be in the next few days.

 The water level icons are coloured based on how the forecast compares to past flood events.

 A comparison of the forecast with historic water levels

 The Mission Gauge (on the north side of the River just west of the road bridge) has historically been used as a reference for flood levels on the Fraser.
 This is in part because it has been around for a long-time (as opposed to many other new gauges along the river), and partly because it’s in the geographic centre of the Lower Fraser River system.
 The water level at this gauge is what triggers different response actions (e.g. dike patrols).
 Above 6.0 metres, and actions begin to ramp up, and above 7.0 m, continuous response activities should occur.

 These triggers are based on historic information.
-Below is a chart of past peak water levels on the Fraser River at the Mission Gauge.
+A chart of past peak water levels on the Fraser River at the Mission Gauge is shown here.
 We’ve only seen it exceed 6.0 twice this century (in 2012 and 2018, which is not on the chart).
 And, the last time it exceeded 7.0 m was in 1972 (the third largest flood of written record, after 1894 and 1948).